amaldevelops/to-do-list-api/README.md

 ### 🔮 Future Enhancements

-✅ User authentication (JWT) and multiple users
+✅ User Authentication – Implement JWT-based login to support multiple users.

-🕒 Task deadlines and reminders

-📱 Mobile-friendly layout
+🕒 Task Deadlines & Reminders – Add due dates with optional notifications.

+📱 Mobile-Friendly Layout – Ensure responsive design for all screen sizes.

-☁️ Cloud deployment (Render, Railway, or Vercel)
+☁️ Cloud Deployment – Deploy reliably using platforms like Render, Railway, or Vercel.

-🔍 Search and sorting capabilities

-📊 Task activity tracking
+🔍 Search & Sorting – Allow tasks to be searched and sorted by status, title, or date.

+📊 Task Activity Tracking – Monitor task progress and completion over time.

+⚡ Advanced Task Management

+Add, delete, and edit tasks directly from the interface

+Filtering by status (e.g., “Not Started”, “In Progress”, “Completed”)

+Input validation (e.g., enforce required fields like task title)

+Kanban-style board toggle for visual task management

+📝 Stronger Typing – Introduce TypeScript across frontend and backend for safer, more maintainable code.

 ## ⚙️ Setup Instructions